 DO YOU HAVE THE SKILL TO VOICE AUDIO BOOKS?

 In In another life I’m a stage actor, and have done voice over work myself.
 So I know why it’s so pricy to hire getting a book published as an audio file.
 It takes a BOATLOAD of time!
-Yes, I voiced and published all four of these books via ACX but I had to put the rest of my books audio recordings on temporary hold to get the next thrillers written
+It takes more than just reading and recording.
+As with print books, audio requires editing plus something called “mastering” to make sure it sounds good and meets audio standards of the industry.
+With my first books, I edited and mastered myself, but now I hire the mastering out to someone else.

 WHAT’S THE COST TO PRODUCE AUDIO BOOKS?

 Say that your book, in a straight nonstop read, takes 10 hours…and nobody can read for 10 hours straight…what would you charge to spend 10 hours recording someone’s book?
 First you must read it to become familiar, THEN you record it–with good equipment, of course.
-Then you edit the audio to take out all those lip smacks, swallows, tummy rumbles, overhead airplanes, thunder, the furnace turning on and off…you get the picture.
+Finally you edit the audio to take out all those lip smacks, swallows, tummy rumbles, overhead airplanes, thunder, the furnace turning on and off…you get the picture.
+And finally, the mastering process ensures the volume and “good sound” equalizes across the entire book.
+(Chapters are recorded and uploaded separately).

 To hire a VO artist, it’s not unusual for the fee to run $250/finished hour.
-So if it takes 20 hours to record, edit and master, you’re talking about $5000.
+A rule of “paw” says however long it takes a reader to consume the book–say, 8 hours–multiply that times three to get your “finished hour” that includes editing and mastering.
+So if it takes 24 hours to record, edit and master (that’s 8 to read, times 3), you’re talking about $6000.
 And yes, that’s why I decided to do it myself, and invest the funds in a one-time outlay for hardware and software I could use for multiple books.

 TOOLS FOR AUDIO BOOKS PRODUCTION

 The audio software matters, and there are different types.
-I got the Pro Tools 10- Professional audio recording and music creation software along with the Universal Audio Apollo Twin because it interfaces so well with my Sibelius music writing software Granted, some of these I purchased while a teacher at a discount, and ACX also has “packages” that you can get at a lesser cost.
-The correct mic package is very sensitive.
-Mine is similar to this but I got a much better deal!
+I got the Avid Pro Tools 10- Professional audio recording and music creation software along with the Universal Audio Apollo Twin because it interfaces so well with my Sibelius music writing software Granted, some of these I purchased while a teacher at a discount, and ACX may have “packages” that you can get at a lesser cost.
+The correct mic is very sensitive.
+Mine is similar to this, plus I got a mic stand.
+I use my office walk in closet, and covered the walls, door, and ceiling with sound-canceling foam.

 There are also different mics and headphones, and depending on where you record, some will be a better fit than others. the ACX site has recommendations.
 I use the Sony Dynamic Professional Stereo headphones (on Amazon here), and I have two mics from Sweetwater.
-I use one of them for recording audiobooks, and the other for recording with video and webinars.
+I use my Rode studio mic for recording audiobooks, and my AKG mic for recording with video and webinars–and zoom. *s*

 The final step is called “mastering” and basically smooths out and/or boosts the sound to improve the sound of the recording.
-That’s where the software comes in–it’s not just for recording but also for improving tone, etc. For a nonfiction book, an announcer voice works fine but for fiction, you’ll want a stage actor able to interpret characters and different voices, perhaps.
+That’s where the software comes in–it’s not just for recording and editing but also for improving tone, etc. For a nonfiction book, an announcer voice works fine but for fiction, you’ll want a stage actor able to interpret characters and different voices, perhaps.
+Once you have completed files, you upload them to the ACX or other audiobook platform, hit “publish” and wait for approval and distribution to kick in.

 You ain’t lived until voicing everything from an autistic child to an old man and even a dog!
 And then, remember what the character in chapter one sounded like so you can repeat it in chapter 23.
 And duplicate those same voices in subsequent books when characters reappear.